datakloud/transformers-play/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-A new change to be here
+A new change can be manually in this location for testing.

 <p align="center">
     <br>